bordeaux-neurocampus/2025-Data-Analysis/README.md

 ### Homework
 - Finish notebook exercises
 - Finish mini-project #1 and submit the completed notebook on moodle (deadline : 09-Oct-2025)

+## Lecture 5

+### Content
+- Correction Songbird project
+- Presentation of group projects

+### Homework
+- Work on group project

+## Working session 1 (3h 20-Oct-25 am)

+- Computer room 60 available.
+Tutors may be present to check progress, answer questions, debug codes, etc.

+## Working session 2 (3h 29-Oct-25 pm)

+- Computer room 60 available.
+Tutors may be present to check progress, answer questions, debug codes, etc.

+## Working session 3 (3h 30-Oct-25 am)

+- Computer room 60 available.
+Tutors may be present to check progress, answer questions, debug codes, etc.

+## Working session 4 (3h 30-Oct-25 pm)

+- Computer room 60 available.
+Tutors may be present to check progress, answer questions, debug codes, etc.
+- Finalization of project

+### Homework
+- Deadline 16-Nov-25 23:59
+    - Report: pdf, 3-5 pages, typical scientific report structure (abstract, introduction, material & methods, results with figures, conclusion, references).
+    - Notebook: Show all the code used for the project.
+Documenting the code is strongly advised (descriptive comments, docstrings, explaining what was done even if it didn't work).
+- Oral presentation: 5 minutes, focused on results and interpretation.

+## Defense day (21-Nov-25, 14:00-18:00, Room Module 1.1)

+- Each group is to present their work in front of a jury.
+  5 minutes for presentations + 10-15 minutes for questions.
+  Questions will focus on showing you understand the analyses and the code.